- 23.2.1 Installation of NDB Cluster on Linux

 This section covers hardware and software requirements; networking issues; installation of NDB Cluster; basic configuration issues; starting, stopping, and restarting the cluster; loading of a sample database; and performing queries.

-NDB Cluster also provides the NDB Cluster Auto-Installer, a web-based graphical installer, as part of the NDB Cluster distribution.
+NDB Cluster also provides the NDB Cluster Auto-Installer (now deprecated), a web-based graphical installer, as part of the NDB Cluster distribution.
 The Auto-Installer can be used to perform basic installation and setup of an NDB Cluster on one (for testing) or more host computers.
-See Section 22.2.1, “The NDB Cluster Auto-Installer”, for more information.
+See Section 23.2.8, “The NDB Cluster Auto-Installer (No longer supported)”, for more information.